Toyota Highlander: Second generation (XU40; 2007)

 For 2009, Toyota again offered a 4-cylinder for 5-passenger front-wheel drive models with the all-new ULEV-II certified 2.7-liter 1AR-FE I4 paired to a six-speed automatic.
 It generates 187 hp at 5,800 rpm and 186 lb·ft of peak torque at 4,100 rpm on regular 87 octane fuel.
 The four-cylinder delivers an EPA estimated fuel economy of 20 mpgus city and 27 mpgus highway.
 This is better than the previous model's four-cylinder with 19 mpgus/25 mpgus.

 The same three trim levels were offered (Base, Sport and Limited) until early 2010 when the SE model replaced the Sport model, buyers are still able to choose between front-wheel drive or all-wheel drive on V6 platforms.
 Also new is an Electric Power Steering (EPS) system.
 Sport and Limited models get a standard backup camera using a 3.5-inch LCD display.
 Major options include leather seats, heated seats, a touchscreen DVD based navigation system, a new Smart Key System, an upgraded JBL Synthesis stereo, a rear-seat DVD entertainment system with 9-inch screen, and a towing package that increases towing capacity to 5000 pounds.

 The XU40 was initially produced exclusively at Toyota Motor Kyushu's Miyata plant for all global markets beginning in May 2007.
 Production in China for local sales was started on 25 May 2009 by GAC Toyota in Nansha District, Guangzhou, Guangdong.
 Toyota had intended on building the Highlander in Blue Springs, Mississippi for the North American market in the 2011 model year.
 However, the Corolla was built there instead, and the Highlander is being built at Toyota Motor Manufacturing Indiana in Princeton, Indiana, from the 2010 model year onward for a majority of North America, replacing Tundra production.
 TMMI Highlander production began in October 2009 for gasoline engine models only; hybrids continued to be imported from Japan until the release of the third generation XU50, where all production except for China was consolidated at TMMI.

 In Australia, the new generation Kluger was launched in August 2007.
 There are three trims available, KX-R, KX-S and Grande.
 All trims are available with either 2WD or AWD.
 The base model KX-R is also available with either five or seven seats, whilst the latter trims are seven seaters only.
-Specifications are mostly similar to the US Highlander, sharing the same 3.5-litre V6 2GR-FE engine and five-speed automatic transmission.
+Specifications are mostly similar to the US Highlander, sharing the same 3.5-liter V6 2GR-FE engine and five-speed automatic transmission.